plexionstudios/plexionstudios.github.io/CONTENT.md

 I think these rules are fair for both parties and should help let you know what you can and can-not do with my content.
 If you have any questions or inquiries then you can email me either through [plexionbusiness@gmail.com](mailto:plexionbusiness@gmail.com) or [plexionfans@gmail.com](mailto:plexionfans@gmail.com), depending on what it is.

 By the way, don't try and find loopholes and abuse them in here, it's unfair and just unnecessary to deal with.
+It should also be noted that all projects hosted under plexion.dev are now protected under the [GNU GPL v3](https://github.com/plexiondev/plexiondev.github.io/blob/master/LICENSE).
 That's all for now though, thanks for reading till the end I guess LMAO.